tml21/libtml-java/doc/tml_install.md

 <a name="javaLink"></a>
 ## JNI ##
-The Java Native Interface consists of a `"Java part"` and a `"C part"`.
+The Java Native Interface consists of a `"Java part"` and a `"C part"`:

 - `"java Part"`  - is a Java class with native methods calling a C library
 - `"C part"` - is a library written in C that implements the native methods calling "other C library" API's.
 In our case the "other C libraries" are the content of libTML-c.

-The libTML-java build description above leads to the `"C part"` of the JNI.
+The libTML-java build description above leads to the `"C part"` of the JNI (native libraries):

 - jniSidex11 library
 - jniTml11 library